shainisan/real-life-chess-vision/README.md

 ![alt text](https://github.com/shainisan/real-life-chess-vision/blob/main/chess_vision_gif.gif?raw=true)

 ## Instructions
-1. Download the chess-pieces detection YOLO model from [from this link](https://1drv.ms/u/s!AgTK8e6sG1rXhJdkX67sSPET8UiRyg?e=ztuuwy)
+1. Download the chess-pieces detection YOLO model from [from this link.](https://1drv.ms/u/s!AgTK8e6sG1rXhJdkX67sSPET8UiRyg?e=ztuuwy)
+(the file is too big to host on github)

 2. Open app.ipynb - everything is in there.